yellows8/oot3dhax/README.md

 3. Begin loading the save-slot
 4. Wait for the game to finish loading
 5. Either press A, do anything triggering display of dialogs, or press any button on the touch-screen(the VIEW button, the MAP button, and the buttons for the currently equipped items don't trigger it).

+### 11.0.0.33 support
+Currently system-version 11.0.0.33 is not supported, as mentioned here: https://www.3dbrew.org/wiki/11.0.0-33

+This will be updated eventually.

 ### Build methods
 There's two build methods: